We’re interested in funding work that has some of the following features:

 Work that may be hard to find funding for – perhaps because the cause is a bit earthy or doesn’t have a high public profile.

 We want to work with organisations who are doing a good job but have the ambition to achieve more.
-The calibre of staff, trustees and volunteers is really important to us, so your organisation should be able to demonstrate some key qualities.
+The calibre of staff, trustees and volunteers is really important to us, so your organisation should be able to demonstrate some of the following key qualities.

 An engaged board, well qualified people and strong leadership, good understanding and oversight of finances at all levels, thoughtful reporting and awareness of your own strengths and weaknesses as an organisation